wangzhengquan/blog/docs/editor/Sublime.md

 * Windows/Linux: Ctrl+Alt+⬆ and Ctrl+Alt+⬇
 * Mac: ⌃+⇧+⬆ and ⌃+⇧+⬇

+## Navigate between files and edit locations
+`⌃-` and `⌃⇧-` : navigate between files and edit locations.

 ### Splitting the Selection into Lines

 Select a block of lines, and then split it into many selections, one per line, using: